RedwanNewaz/drive_learner/README.md

 ## Dataset is empty!
 Sorry floks!
 Driving dataset are not included in this repository.
-As you know that this type of dataset are very expensive to generate, I can't provide you the dataset.
 However, if you have access to LiDAR sensor and CAN bus of your autonomous car, we can easily create your own dataset using my rosbag decoder.
 Moreover, don't forget to record your driving data in rosbag file.
-Since we need to record multi-modality sensors, ROSBAG is the most convenient format to deal with driving data.
+Since we need to record multi-modality sensor outputs, ROSBAG is the most convenient format to deal with such type of data.

 ## How to train?
 Training of my models is very easy.
 There are three main files in the root direcory- main_cnn, main_ae, main_conv_lstm.